django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

 9. Review approve and post the meeting notes

 #### Tasks & Initiatives
+- [ ] Nicolai help to provide clear instructions for integrating PRs / contributing code (i.e. step by step instructions like 1. adhere to rules for PRs, 2. look for a buddy, 3....) also see jazzband.co
+- [ ] Django CMS 4.0 Quickstart project working branch (Andrew)
+- [ ] Have a workgroup django filer call to discuss django-parler and "upload empty files" (Jacob)
+- [ ] Present the PR's about MenuRenderer & ModalDialog to PR Review (Jacob)
 - [x] Provide demo pictures for django filer
+- [ ] Test CMS with django-filer https://pypi.org/project/django-filer/2.1rc3/ (all)
+- [ ] Vinit to test Dash and to present results
+- [ ] Shall djangocms-admin-style be mandatory?
+We don't use and need it, but this can cause issues.
+Requires some research (Jacob)
+- [ ] Create communication about first v4 milestone to cause buzz after quickstart is finished (Nicolai)
+- [ ] django-treebeard 4.5.1 fix released in 3.7 and 3.8 (blocked)
+- [ ] Nicolai to post an announcement about us looking for support with github issues periodical review, cleanup and organization, as a part of PR workgroup (Nicolai)

 ## 05.03.2021